pjbiggs/SING_aotearoa_2019/README.md

 xcov
 ```

-We miss out lots of information here when it is printed to screen.
+We miss out lots of information here when it is printed to the console like this.
 Can we look at it graphically?
 Yes we can:

 ```
 # capture the range of our reference